Thomas Westropp Bennett: Personal life

 He married twice; his first wife, Esther Moreton Macdonald, was a Scottish aristocrat.
-She was the great-granddaughter of Thomas Reynolds-Moreton, 4th Baron and first 1st Earl of Ducie and the granddaughter of Augustus Macdonald, a Scottish Member of Parliament and in the government led by reforming Prime Minister Lord John Russell.
+She was the great-granddaughter of Thomas Reynolds-Moreton, 4th Baron and first 1st Earl of Ducie, and the granddaughter of Augustus Macdonald, a Scottish Member of Parliament.
 Her family home was in the baronial Largie Castle in Argyll where her father (and later brother) were the local lairds.
 She was a debutante in 1892 when she was presented at the Royal Court to Queen Victoria.
-They married in 1898 when her dowry was £1200 a year, which helped finance his campaigns; they were married at her family Castle in Argyll in Scotland by Cosmo Gordon Lang, (later Archbishop of Canterbury during the 1936 Abdication Crisis and 1st Baron Lang of Lambeth) Esther died in 1920 at the age of 51.
+They married in 1898 when her dowry was £1,200 a year, which helped finance his campaigns; they were married at her family Castle in Argyll in Scotland by Cosmo Gordon Lang, Esther died in 1920 at the age of 51.

 In April 1923, he married Lila Hapell (died July 1976), daughter of William Alexander Happell, who had been in the Indian Civil Service.
 She had been governess to his niece.
-Initially he lived in an estate called Ballyteigue in Bruree and then another called Ardvullen in Killmallock before inheriting a small estate called Summerville from a cousin in County Limerick which the Irish Republican Army tried to burn down in 1922; he persuaded it to go away, though he himself was unarmed.
-His son, Liam Westropp Bennett, stood as a Fine Gael candidate in 1954.
+Initially he lived in an estate called Ballyteigue in Bruree and then another called Ardvullen in Killmallock before inheriting a small estate called Summerville from a cousin in County Limerick which the Irish Republican Army tried to burn down in 1922; he persuaded them to go away, though he himself was unarmed.
+They had one son, Liam Westropp Bennett, who stood as a Fine Gael candidate in 1954.

 His obituary in The Irish Times said that he was from a "prominent and popular family" in the south of Ireland who had rendered much service during the "turbulent early years" of the Irish State.
 In an interview in 2008 Liam Cosgrave, the Taoiseach, who knew Westropp Bennett and his brother George, well said that Westropp Bennett "a man of principle....who was held in universally high regard".